marekszczepansky/Angular-Developer/README.md

   - keep it for development only

 ### Navbar buttons
-- As a User I want see highlighted curent navigation button
+- As a User I want see highlighted current navigation button
   - for route `/dashboard` button Dashboard should be highlighted
   - for route `/heroes` button Heroes should be highlighted
   - for other routes no navigation button highlighted